 The apparatus for solids is shown in Figure 11.4.1.1.
-The test sample is contained in a cold-drawn, seamless, carbon steel tube with an external diameter of 48 ± 2 mm, a wall thickness of 4.0 ± 0.1 mm and a length of 400 ± 5 mm.
+The test sample is contained in a cold drawn, seamless, carbon steel tube with an external diameter of 48 ± 2 mm, a wall thickness of 4 mm and a length of 400 ± 5 mm.
 If the test substance may react with the steel, the inside of the tube may be coated with fluorocarbon resin.
-The bottom of the tube is closed with two layers of 0.08 mm thick polythene sheet pulled tightly (so that it plastically deforms) over the bottom of the tube and held in place with rubber bands and insulating tape.
-For samples which affect polythene, polytetrafluoroethylene sheet can be used.
-The booster charge consists of 160 g RDX/wax (95/5) or PETN/TNT (50/50), 50 ± 1 mm in diameter with a density of 1600 ± 50 kg/m3 giving a length of about 50 mm.
-The RDX/wax charge may be pressed in one or more pieces, as long as the total charge is within the specifications, and the PETN/TNT charge is cast.
-A mild steel witness plate, 150 ± 10 mm square and 3.2 ± 0.2 mm thick, is mounted at the upper end of the steel tube and separated from it by spacers 1.6 ± 0.2 mm thick.
+The bottom of the tube is closed with a plastics sheet pulled tightly (so that it plastically deforms) over the bottom of the tube and held tightly in place.
+The plastics sheet shall be compatible with the substance under test.
+The booster charge consists of 160 g RDX/wax (95/5) or PETN/TNT that has a minimum of 50% PETN in the mixture, 50 ± 1 mm in diameter with a density of 1600 ± 50 kg/m3.
+The charges may be pressed in one or more pieces, as long as the total charge is within the specifications, and the PETN/TNT charge is cast.
+A mild steel witness plate, 150 ± 10 mm square and 3 mm thick, may be mounted at the upper end of the steel tube and separated from it by spacers 1.6 ± 0.2 mm thick.